 How to Protect Nesting Birds During Spring Yard Cleanup

-- Timing matters more than tidiness.
+In short: timing matters more than tidiness.

 Know when birds are nesting